mongodb-industry-solutions/AML-Fraud-prevention-Demo/app_services/README.md

 - Select "Save draft".
 - When prompted select "Review draft & deploy", and then "Deploy".

+> [!Warning]
+> By allowing the anonymous log ins, and setting the system authentication on the function, we have made the function public.
+Should you want to protect it your function please refer to our documentation to [set up an authentication method](https://www.mongodb.com/docs/atlas/app-services/authentication/) such as Email/Password, API Key, Custom JWT and others.

 Finally, for said function we will create a HTTPS endpoint:
 - From the App Services application navigate to "HTTPS Endpoint" using the left menu.
 - Then click the green "Add an Endpoint" button in the top right corner.